ljm1400/cs326-final-Dalet/docs/milestone3.md

 - **Louis**
   - Incorporated passport.js into server for user authentication
   - Added some info to registration page, switched over to using username/password for login
-  - Incorporated mincrypt for hashing passwords
+  - Incorporated minicrypt for hashing passwords
   - Incorporated user login and registration, myPost rendering, adding comments and ratings and post deletion between backend and database